-There is a lounge/kitchen area located on the first floor of the School of Law.
-Tables and chairs, a microwave oven, a coffeemaker, a toaster, and a refrigerator are provided so that students may eat in the lounge.
-Vending machines are also located in the lounge.
+There is a break room located on the first floor of the School of Law.
+Tables and chairs, microwave ovens, coffeemakers, a toaster, and a refrigerator are provided so that students may eat in the break room.
+Vending machines are also located in the break room.
+Students are responsible for ensuring that the break room remains tidy after their use.

+VI.
 ADMISSIONS